 In our design, because of the above problem, a path between a BRAM inside the state memory and a BRAM inside the physical cluster may be a critical path.
-Therefore, two registers Rand W are inserted between the state memory and the physical cluster as shown in Figure 3.9(a).
+Therefore, two registers R and W are inserted between the state memory and the physical cluster as shown in Figure 3.9(a).

 Figure 3.9(b) shows the timing diagram.
 N{log} here is the number of logical clusters.
-S_j^i and d_j^i are the state and the outgoing data respectively of logical cluster j after emulation cycle i - 1.
+S_j^i and d_j^i are the state and the outgoing data respectively of logical cluster j after emulation cycle i-1.
 Both S_j^i and d_j^i are used at emulation cycle i.
 Two FPGA cycles are used to process each logical cluster.
 At the first FPGA cycle, (1) the state of the current logical cluster is updated to a new state.
 After that, at the second FPGA cycle, (5) the new state is stored into register W. (2) The value of register W will be stored into the state memory at the first FPGA cycle of emulating the next logical cluster in the emulation sequence, and will be used in the next emulation cycle.
-The state of the next logical cluster is (3) loaded from the state memory at the first FPGA cycle, (8) the new data of the current logical cluster become available and thus are stored into the out buffer.
-On the other hand, the old data are (7) loaded from the out buffer at the second FPGA cycle of emulating the previous logical cluster in the emulation sequence and (4) stored into the in buffer at the first FPGA cycle of emulating the previous logical cluster in the current logical cluster.
-The next logical clusters in the emulation sequence and (4) stored into the in buffer at the first FPGA cycle of emulating the current logical cluster's data from the in buffer.
-After the emulation sequence will retrieve the current logical cluster's data from the in buffer.
-After the emulation of logical cluster $N{log} - 1$ is completed, the emulation cycle is incremented.
+The state of the next logical cluster is (3) loaded from the state memory at the first FPGA cycle and (6) stored into register R at the second FPGA cycle.
+Also at the second FPGA cycle, (8) the new data of the current logical cluster become available and thus are stored into the out buffer.
+On the other hand, the old data are (7) loaded from the out buffer at the second FPGA cycle of emulating the previous logical cluster in the emulation sequence and (4) stored into the in buffer at the first FPGA cycle of emulating the current logical cluster.
+The next logical clusters in the emulation sequence will retrieve the current logical cluster's data from the in buffer.
+After the emulation of logical cluster $N{log}-1$ is completed, the emulation cycle is incremented.

 Although using two FPGA cycles for processing each logical cluster may decrease the emulation speed, it results in a simpler design because of the following two reasons.
-(1) If there is data dependency between the last and the first logical clusters in the emulation sequence (logical clusters $N{log} - 1$ and 0 in Figure 3.9(b)), then using one FPGA cycle for emulating each logical cluster will require complicated control logic to deal with the case where $d{N{log}-1}^{i+1}$ is still not available in both the out buffer and the in buffer when emulating logical cluster 0 in emulation cycle i + 1.
+(1) If there is data dependency between the last and the first logical clusters in the emulation sequence (logical clusters $N{log}-1$ and 0 in Figure 3.9(b)), then using one FPGA cycle for emulating each logical cluster will require complicated control logic to deal with the case where $d{N{log}-1}^{i+1}$ is still not available in both the out buffer and the in buffer when emulating logical cluster 0 in emulation cycle i+1.
 (2) In emulation cycle i, the new data d_j^{i+1} of logical cluster j become available at the same time that the calculation of the new state S_j^{i+1} is completed.
-If a part of d_j^{i+1} is not registered, using one FPGA cycle for processing each logical cluster will require additional combinational logic to maintain this part because the state in the physical cluster has already changed to S{j+1}^i (the state of logical cluster j + 1) when S_j^{i+1} is available.
+If a part of d_j^{i+1} is not registered, using one FPGA cycle for processing each logical cluster will require additional combinational logic to maintain this part because the state in the physical cluster has already changed to S{j+1}^i (the state of logical cluster j+1) when S_j^{i+1} is available.
 Another advantage of using two FPGA cycles for processing each logical cluster is that it becomes easy to improve the operating frequencies of BRAMs by adding an extra stage of registers to their outputs.
 As discussed above, since BRAMs are critical resources in our design, a higher overall operating frequency can be achieved.